librescoot/smut/README.md

 - `--checksum-key`: Redis key for checksums (default: "mender/update/checksum")
 - `--failure-key`: Redis key to set on failure (default: "mender/update/last-failure")
 - `--download-dir`: Directory to store downloaded update files (default: "/tmp")
+- `--update-type`: Type of update ('blocking' for DBC, 'non-blocking' for MDB) (default: "non-blocking")

 ### Redis Usage

+SMUT uses the `ota` Redis hash to report status and update type.
+The `status` field indicates the current state, and the `update-type` field indicates if the update is blocking or non-blocking.

 To trigger an update, push the URL to the update key using LPUSH: